 - Salt to taste

-- 1 teaspoon red chili powder
+- 1 teaspoon red chilli powder

 Ingredients for tempering:

-- 2 tablespoon ghee (clarified butter)
+- 4 tablespoon ghee

 - 1 teaspoon cumin seeds (jeera)

 - 1/4 teaspoon asafoetida (hing)